• Skip to main content

 Optional Texas Crutch

-• At this point you can leave the brisket in the Masterbuilt electric smoker to continue cooking or remove it and wrap it in foil to speed up the cooking time.
+- At this point you can leave the brisket in the Masterbuilt electric smoker to continue cooking or remove it and wrap it in butcher paper or foil to speed up the cooking time.

-• Carefully remove the brisket and place on a large sheet of aluminum foil.
+- Carefully remove the brisket and place on a large sheet of butcher paper or aluminum foil.

-• Wrap the brisket in opposing directions with three layers of foil, tightly.
+- Wrap the brisket in opposing directions with three layers of paper or foil, tightly.
 Wrap each section separately if you separated them before starting.

 Remove, Rest, and Slice the Brisket